Weighted simple games and the topology of simplicial complexes: Further work

 Instead of using probabilities, vertices representing agents might have ``agreement matrices'' attached to them.
 These would indicate which issues the agents agree or disagree on.
 The entries might even reflect the levels of agreement, i.e.~they might take values in the real numbers rather than in the set $\{0,1\}$.
 This setup is reminiscent of a \emph{sheaf}.
 It is plausible that sheaf-theoretic techniques (such as the Laplacian of sheaf cohomology) could be used to define entirely new power indices that would capture much more of the political dynamics between voters or political parties.

+Another interesting direction would be to extend our dictionary to \emph{multichoice}, or \emph{$j$-cooperative games} \cite{F:BanzhafMultichoice, FZ:WeightedMultichoice}.
+In this setup, a voter has multiple action options, rather than just a binary choice.

-There are also other indices besides the Banzhaf and Shapley-Shubik, and they all measure voting power slightly differently.
-One of interest is the Deegan-Packel index \cite{DP78}, which is similar to the Shapley-Shubik index, however it only considers minimal coalitions, those just big enough to pass a quota, whereas Shapley-Shubik considers only maximal coalitions.
-There is much merit to this index because often coalitions do not need to expend the extra energy to get more votes than necessary, so this index warrants looking at minimal coalitions and using our simplicial complex model to adjust it.
-Papers like \cite{Soh20} and \cite{CK15} do something similar. \end{section}
+There are other indices besides the Banzhaf and Shapley-Shubik, and they measure voting power slightly differently.
+One of interest is the Deegan-Packel index \cite{DP78}, which considers minimal coalitions, those just big enough to pass a quota.
+There is merit to this index because often coalitions do not need to expend the extra energy to get more votes than necessary.
+We expect that our simplicial complex model would extend to this index fairly readily.

+Finally, one could continue the analysis started in \refT{CompleteWeightedGames} and \refC{CompleteHomologyWeighted}.
+Characterizing weighted games is a big topic in game theory and having a topological approach to this question would be extremely useful.
+Zooming out, there is likely a lot that topology can say about simple games in general, starting with the basic dictionary set forth in \refP{Games<->SCs}.
+For example, Alexander duality is well-studied and well-understood in topology, and the question is whether some of that knowledge can translate into insight about simple games.
+Same for some standard constructions on simplicial complexes mentioned at the top of this section, like join and suspension.